Skip Navigation

 Your app must produce to both sets of topics and consume from the old add-on’s topics while the new add-on’s topics fill with data:

-$ heroku config:set PRODUCER_ADDON_NAMES=OLD_KAFKA,KAFKA -a mackerel
+$ heroku config:set PRODUCER_ADDON_NAMES=OLD_KAFKA,KAFKA -a example-app

-$ heroku config:set CONSUMER_ADDON_NAME=OLD_KAFKA -a mackerel
+$ heroku config:set CONSUMER_ADDON_NAME=OLD_KAFKA -a example-app

 Step 5: Wait for the New Add-on to Contain Enough Historical Data